holytoastr/url_shortener/README.md

 - A user can use the shorter url to redirect to the long url (silver)
 - A user can see all the short urls they've generated and the long forms (gold)

+## Challenges
+- Determining who would work on which part of the project.
+Solution: Jeff/Melissa paired on Express set up, Isaac worked on db set up, and Maureen on public and views set up.
+When domains crossed, we would pair to connect our pieces together.
+(Example: Jeff/Isaac connecting the db to express)
+- Testing while portions unfinished.
+Solution: Dummy data.
+- Connecting the database.
+Solution: Pairing.
+Group effort.

+## Unsolved issues
+None so far.

 ## Initial Planning
 ### Wireframe
 ![Wireframe](https://www.dropbox.com/s/t9mt7b9cunmxb56/cryptlywireframe.jpg?raw=1)